-Last year I discovered oat flour while on a gluten free trial.
-Although I’m eating gluten again, I’ve come to appreciate oat flour, its texture and flavor, especially in muffins and quick breads.
+Last year I discovered oat flour while on a gluten-free trial.
+Although I’m eating gluten again, I’ve come to appreciate oat flour’s texture and flavor, especially in muffins and quick bread.
 Not to mention it’s usually breakfast when I’m enjoying these types of breads, so why not start the day with a healthier quick bread option?
 Zucchini bread makes a fabulous afternoon snack too!

 This zucchini bread recipe is made in partnership with Bob’s Red Mill.
-Y’all know I’m a big fan of Bob’s Red Mill pantry staples because it’s a brand I trust for high quality ingredients to fuel my family’s lifestyle.
-Bob’s Red Mill ingredients are accessible and offers a wide array of gluten free options too if needed.
+I’m a big fan of Bob’s Red Mill pantry staples because it’s a brand I trust for high-quality ingredients to fuel my family’s lifestyle.
+Bob’s Red Mill ingredients are accessible and offers a wide array of gluten-free options too, if needed.

 This recipe calls for oat flour which you can easily DIY at home.
 It’s more economical too.
-I have a How to Make Oat Flour post if needed.
 Here’s what you’ll need for the recipe:

 - Baking Soda and Powder

-- First, in a large bowl, whisk the wet ingredients: eggs, coconut oil, vanilla extract, lemon zest, maple syrup or brown sugar.
+- First, in a large bowl, whisk the wet ingredients.

-- Second, add the dry ingredients: oat flour, almond flour, tapioca flour, cinnamon, baking soda and powder, and salt.
-Whisk until there are no dry patches left.
-If using brown sugar (as pictured in the process shot above) the batter will be very thick.
+- Second, add the dry ingredients and whisk until there are no dry patches left.
+If using brown sugar (as pictured in the process shot above), the batter will be very thick.
 If using maple syrup, the batter will be thin.
 Set aside while the oven preheats.

 - Third, preheat the oven to 350F.
 Place the walnuts into the oven while it’s preheating so they can toast.

-- Next, while the oven is preheating, shred or grate zucchini using the fine grater in a food processor or use a box grater, retaining the zucchini juice.
-Grease your loaf pan and line it with parchment paper.
-Grease the parchment paper and clip the edges so they stay in place.
+- Next, shred or grate zucchini using the fine grater in a food processor or use a box grater, retaining the zucchini juice.
+Prepare the pan for baking.

-- Last, once the oven is preheated, fold the walnuts and zucchini into the batter until the ingredients are evenly distributed.
-Scrape the batter into the pan and bake for a little over an hour or until a toothpick inserted comes out clean.
+- Last, once the oven is preheated, fold the walnuts and zucchini into the batter.
+Scrape the batter into the pan and bake!

 Cool this moist zucchini bread for ten minutes in the pan on a wire rack.
 Then remove the zucchini bread from the pan and transfer it to a wire rack to cool.
 Be sure to allow the zucchini bread to cool completely before cutting into it – a practice in patience!